steveobd/adobe_analytics/README.md

 py.test -v
 ```

+Tests are automatically executed on every push on travis-CI.

 #### Contributors
-I took over [this branch](https://github.com/dancingcactus/python-omniture) as the project there
-seems to be abandoned.
+I took over [this branch](https://github.com/dancingcactus/python-omniture) as the project seems to be
+abandoned there.
 Thanks to everyone who put work into this project!

 Special thanks go to
 - [debrouwere](https://github.com/debrouwere) for initiating the framework